Extentia's XEN LAB is Now Part of the SAP AppHaus Network | Devdiscourse

 Focused on enterprise mobility, cloud computing, and user experiences, Extentia strives to accomplish and surpass their customers' business goals.
 The company's inclusive work environment and culture inspire team members to be innovative and creative, and to provide clients with an exceptional partnership experience.

 SAP and other SAP products and services mentioned herein as well as their respective logos are trademarks or registered trademarks of SAP SE in Germany and other countries.
-Please see "nofollow" >https://www.sap.com/copyright for additional trademark information and notices.
+Please see https://www.sap.com/copyright for additional trademark information and notices.